suguk1052/ShoeRinsics/README.md

 will pad them as needed before inference.
 Both viridis-colored depth maps (`depth_pred`) and grayscale maps (`depth_gray`) are saved.
-The grayscale version keeps closer regions bright and farther regions dark, with the background rendered black.
+The grayscale version keeps closer regions bright and farther regions dark, with the background rendered **gray**.
 Depth values are normalized using the 10th and 90th percentiles by default to reduce contrast.
 You can adjust this with `--depth_percentiles`.
 All outputs are resized to a
 width of 300&nbsp;pixels (while keeping the original aspect ratio) and saved